Planning for your career

 - Career Resources provides advice about careers, profiles of physicists employed in a variety of jobs and other information.

-- This document describes the sub-fields of physics and job opportunities in each.
+- What can I do with this Major describes the sub-fields of physics and job opportunities in each.

 - The Sloan Career Cornerstone offers much information on careers in physics and other science & technology areas, including forecasts on which fields are growing.

 - The AIP Statistics office gives Career Guidance for Students, including information on starting salaries and which companies hire physics majors after college.

 - The American Astronomical Society offers numerous career resources.

 - Frequently asked questions about careers in astronomy and astrophysics can be found at the National Optical Astronomy Observatory website.

 - The National Academy of Sciences offers several resources on careers, including Careers in Science and Engineering: A Student Planning Guide to Grad School and Beyond.

 Plan your courses wisely

 Talk with your advisor about the best type of physics major, and appropriate minor(s), for the career(s) you are interested in.
 Then select courses carefully.
 Many courses are offered only once every two years and have multiple pre-requisites, so plan ahead.
 Check out our sample 4-year course plans, then write a plan of your own.
 If you are interested in education, your core courses (not just technical courses) also need to be chosen carefully to meet education requirements.